Azure/Vector-Search-AI-Assistant/README.md

 Another concept surfaced with conversation management centers around tokens.
 All calls to Azure OpenAI Service are limited by the number of tokens in a request and response.
 The number of tokens is dependant on the model being used.
 You see each model and its token limit on OpenAI's website on their [Models Overview page](https://platform.openai.com/docs/models/overview).

-The class that manages conversational history is called, [ChatBuilder()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.SemanticKernel/Chat/ChatBuilder.cs).
+The class that manages conversational history is called [ChatBuilder](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.SemanticKernel/Chat/ChatBuilder.cs).
 This class is used to gather the most convesation history up to the token limits defined in configuration, then returns it as a string separating each prompt and completion with a new line character.
 The new line is not necessary for ChatGPT, but makes it more readable for a user when debugging.
-This function also returns the number of tokens used in the conversation.
+This method also returns the number of tokens used in the conversation.
 This value is used when building the prompt to send.

 ### Vectorizing the user prompt and conversation history

 In a vector search solution, the filter predicate for any query is an array of vectors.
 This means that the text the user types in to the chat window, plus any conversational context that is gathered, must first be vectorized before the vector search can be done.
 This is accomplished in the [SemanticKernelRAGService](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/SemanticKernelRAGService.cs) in the solution in the [GetResponse()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/SemanticKernelRAGService.cs#L127) method.
-This function takes a string and returns an array of vectors, along with the number of tokens used by the service.
+This method takes a string and returns an array of vectors, along with the number of tokens used by the service.

 ### Doing the vector search